 Meet the new addition.

 Located at the intersection of Green Street and Mathews Avenue in Urbana, the Mechanical Engineering Building (MEB) is centrally located on the University of Illinois’ main campus.
-Constructed in 1947, the original 66,000 square foot building is slated for renovation to meet new programmatic needs and adjacencies and adapt to rapidly changing pedagogies.
+Constructed in 1947, the original 66,000 square foot building has been renovated to meet new programmatic needs and adjacencies and adapt to rapidly changing pedagogies.

-Advancing sustainability as well as innovative learning, the new facility is targeting LEED Silver certification.
-Substantial upgrades to the existing building’s brick, stone and glass exterior will significantly improve the building envelope and reduce energy consumption.
-Designed to complement the existing structure, the new addition also features high-performance elements including horizontal sunshades on the south-facing façade and accommodation for building-integrated photovoltaics (BIPV).
+Advancing sustainability as well as innovative learning, the facility is targeting LEED Gold certification.
+Substantial upgrades to the existing building’s brick, stone, and glass exterior significantly improve the building envelope and reduce energy consumption.
+Designed to complement the existing structure, the addition also features high-performance elements including horizontal sunshades on the south-facing façade and accommodation for building-integrated photovoltaics (BIPV).

-A thoughtful merger of historic and state-of-the-art, the new MEB will unify old and new, increase sustainability and accessibility and support hands-on, team-based learning.
+A thoughtful merger of historic and state-of-the-art, the MEB unifies old and new, increases sustainability and accessibility, and supports hands-on, team-based learning.